 Early Life

-Charles Bronfman was born in Montreal, Quebec, Canada, on June 27, 1931, into a prominent Jewish family.
-He is the son of Samuel Bronfman, who built the Seagram Company Ltd. into a global spirits giant.
-His early education took place at Selwyn House School in Montreal, followed by Trinity College School in Port Hope, Ontario, and McGill University.
+Charles Bronfman was born in Montreal, Quebec, Canada, on June 27, 1931.
+He is the son of Samuel Bronfman and Saidye Rosner Bronfman and a member of the Bronfman family, which established a significant financial empire through the liquor business.
+Charles was educated at Selwyn House School in Montreal, Trinity College School in Port Hope, Ontario, and McGill University.

 Rise to Success